 Admire the Street Paintings

 This is where the unique part comes in.
-Each year in June, Matala Beach Festival takes place.
+Each summer, the Matala Beach Festival takes place.

 During the festival, there are music concerts and street painting activities.
 Luckily, you don’t have to wait for the festival to enjoy the colorful and irresistible scenery.